leandroptavares/leandroptavares/README.md

 <p>I'm a Full-Stack Web Developer based in Amsterdam.
 After 10 years as a sports journalist, I transitioned into digital products in 2020.
 From 2022 to 2024, I worked as a Product Manager.
 Now, I'm fully focused on programming and web development.</p>

-👨🏽‍💻 Product Developer at <a href="https://www.foremore.com/">Foremore</a>
+👨🏽‍💻 Full-Stack Developer at Smartspotter.
+Previously, Product Developer at <a href="https://www.foremore.com/">Foremore</a>

-📚 Web Development Teaching Assistant at <a href="https://www.lewagon.com/amsterdam">Le Wagon</a>

 ⚡ Fun fact: I love sports and playing on-line chess